bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 In **BlueBanquise**, nodes are nearly always part of a group starting with prefix **equipment_**.
 These groups are called equipment profiles.

-They are used to provide hosts of this group the **equipment_profile** dictionarry, and other variables if nedeed.
-This doctionarry defines hosts operating system parameters, kernel parameters, partitionning, etc.
+They are used to provide hosts of this group the **equipment_profile** dictionary, and other variables if needed.
+This dictionary defines hosts operating system parameters, kernel parameters, partitioning, etc.

 These are key groups of the stack.

-**It is important to note that equipment_profiles dictionarry cannot be used at an upper level than group_vars**.
+**It is important to note that equipment_profiles dictionary cannot be used at an upper level than group_vars**.
 It can, but you must NOT.